HECM vs HELOC Comparison: Features & Decision Guide by ARLO™

 **All line of credit programs may be frozen if you fail to maintain taxes and insurance or leave your home as your primary residence.
 If you enter bankruptcy, courts will not allow you to incur new debt while in BK proceedings, and therefore your line of credit during this time could also be frozen.

-For more information about how a reverse mortgage line of credit can help in the event you are facing a HELOC reset, call us Toll Free (800) 565-1722, or continue exploring with our new Reverse Mortgage Line of Credit Calculator.
+For more information about how a reverse mortgage line of credit can help if you face a HELOC reset, call Toll-Free at (800) 565-1722 or continue exploring with our new Reverse Mortgage Line of Credit Calculator.

 Also See: